 Heather is a Licensed Professional Counselor whose work is grounded in her faith in Jesus Christ.
 She has almost twenty years of experience counseling children, teens, adults, couples and families.
 She finds great fulfillment and joy in walking alongside hurting people on their journey of healing.

-Heather has been married for over twenty four years and has four children.
+Heather has been married for over twenty five years and has four children.
 In addition, Heather and her husband have been foster parents.
 Her husband has served on staff at several churches, so she understands the stresses of balancing parenting, ministry and work roles.

 In her free time, Heather enjoys spending time outdoors, or by the fire when it is too cold.
 She treasures time with her family, serves with middle school youth at her church and always has way too many books she wants to read.